 To register to vote in Oregon you can:

 - Register to vote at any County Elections office, the office of the Secretary of State, or any DMV office.

-- Pick up a voter registration form from the ASUCC Student Leadership Team Office, located in the Student Center and return it to the ASUCC Vice President; your registration card will be delivered to the County Elections office.
+- Pick up a voter registration form from the ASUCC Leadership Offices, located in the Student Center and 1) return it to the ASUCC Vice President or 2) drop your completed card in one of the six voter registration boxes (four are located throughout the Student Center; two are located in the Library Lobby); your registration card will be delivered to the County Elections office.

 Other non-partisan voter registration or information sites you can visit:

 - Youth Vote Coalition, www.youthvote.org

 - Student Voting Guide from Best Colleges, www.bestcolleges.com/resources/student-voting-guide/

 - First Time Voters Guide from Community for Accredited Online Schools www.accreditedschoolsonline.org/resources/students-and-first-time-voters/

 Why does the College get involved in voter registration?

 The 1998 re-authorization of the federal Higher Education Act includes a requirement that higher education institutions make a "good faith effort" to make mail voter registration forms available to all enrolled students.
 This federal legislation supports the campus' long-standing goals of engendering leadership and citizenship among the student body.

 Updates to law in the HEOA: The Higher Ed Amendments of 2008 added the following text to the Voter Registration Act effective August 14, 2008.